 2. material and methods

-Data was obtained from a two-year’ scientific field investigation on the impact of in-situ water conservation methods and different nitrogen sources on rainfed sorghum was collected and utilized to assess the nitrogen uptake by the crop and derive the agronomic indices of NUE viz., recovery efficiency, physiological efficiency, agronomic efficiency and partial factor productivity.
+Data were obtained from a two-year scientific field investigation on the impact of in-situ water conservation methods and different nitrogen sources on rainfed sorghum.
+The data were collected and utilized to assess the nitrogen uptake by the crop and derive the agronomic indices of NUE namely, recovery efficiency, physiological efficiency, agronomic efficiency and partial factor productivity.
 The field investigation was conducted during kharif (June to October) in the years 2010 and 2011 at Gunegal Research Farm of Central Research Institute for Dryland Agriculture (CRIDA), Hyderabad district of Telangana, India, which is located at 626 meters above sea level.
 The experimental soil was sandy clay loam with neutral soil reaction, low in soil organic carbon, low soil available nitrogen, phosphorus and potassium.
 The treatment consisted of in-situ water conservation methods viz.
 C1: conservation furrow (after every two rows interval) and C2: ridge and furrow (after each row); and different nitrogen sources viz., T1: Control (no external nutrient input), T2: Recommended dose of fertilizer (RDF) (60:40:30 N:P2O5:K2O kg ha-1), T3: Recommended Dose of Nitrogen (RDN) through Farm yard manure (FYM), T4: RDN through Vermicompost (VC), T5: RDN through poultry manure (PM), T6: 75%RDN through fertilizer + 25%RDN through FYM, T7: 75%RDN through fertilizer +25% RDN through VC, and T8: 75%RDN through fertilizer +25% RDN through PM.
-The experiment was laid out in a split-plot design, which was replicated thrice.
+The experiment was laid out in a split-plot design, which was replicated thrice three times.
 Data on nitrogen uptake were analyzed using the ANOVA procedure of SAS 9.2 (SAS Institute Inc. 2009).
 The Duncan multiple range test at P=0.05 was used to determine the significance of the difference between treatment means.
 Combined (pooled) analysis of the means was done by using formulae recommended by McIntosh (1983) for a split plot design of field experimentation.

 2.1 Nitrogen uptake